eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 >> Stats for `hi` action: 1
 ```

-You can continue the test by sending `hi` and `getstats` action for as long as you like.
+You can continue the test by sending `hi` and `getstats` action a few more times.
 When you want to reset the statistical data send the `deletestats` action, followed by the `getstats` and `hi` action again:

 ```shell
 dune --send-action hello deletestats '[]' hello@active